jeromecoupe/webstoemp/_posts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 ## Enrich and iterate

-Once the "Elements Collage" has been approved, we can slowly integrate the design in our content prototype: typography, colors, icons, images, videos and, finally, layout.
+Once the "Elements Collage" has been approved, we can slowly integrate visual design in our content prototype: typography, colors, icons, images, videos and, finally, layout.

-The client does not have "painting of a website" to compare the front-end implementation to.
+The client does not have "paintings of a website" to compare the front-end implementation to.
 The front-end team can come up with its own interpretation of the design and collaborate with designers on the product directly, solving problems as they arise.

 Front-end developers are not considered as simple "integrators" but can [interpret or shape the design](https://www.youtube.com/watch?v=ldx4ZFxMEeo) of the website or app they are working on.
 In the words of [Harry Roberts](http://csswizardry.com/): "designs are a clue, a blueprint, not a contract."